-- 8.1.
-Employees of contractors will, if they qualify for it, be entitled to statutory sick pay for 28 weeks of absence on account of sickness in any three years.
-The rights of partners in partnership agreements to be paid sickness leave is a matter for their partnership agreement. - 8.2.
-If an employee or partner who takes any sickness leave is a performer under a GMS contract, the contractor, in order to maintain the level of services that it normally provides, may need to: - i employ a locum, or ii use the services of a "GP performer", which means, for the purposes of this section, a GP who works as either a party to the contract or who is already engaged or employed by the contractor.
-Even if the Health Board is not directed in this SFE to pay for such cover, it may do so as a matter of discretion - and indeed, it may also pay for or provide and pay for locum support for performers who are returning from sickness leave or for those who are at risk of needing to go on sickness leave.
-It should in particular consider exercising its discretion-

-- a) where there is an unusually high rate of sickness in the area where the performer performs services; or - b) to support contractors in rural areas where the distances involved in making home visits make it impracticable for a GP performer returning from sickness leave to assume responsibility for the same number of patients for which he previously had responsibility.
+- 7.1.
+If an employee or partner who takes any sickness leave is a performer under a GMS contract, the contractor, in order to maintain the level of services that it normally provides, may need to: - i employ a locum, or - ii use the services of a "GP performer", which means, for the purposes of this section, a GP who works as either a party to the contract or who is already engaged or employed by the contractor. - 7.2.
+Even where the Health Board is not directed in this SFE to pay for such cover, it may do so as a matter of discretion and indeed, it may also pay for or provide and pay for locum support for performers who are returning from sickness leave, to support phased returns to work or for those who are at risk of needing to go on sickness leave.
+It should in particular consider exercising its discretion - a) where there is an unusually high rate of sickness in the area where the performer performs services; or - b) to support contractors in rural areas where the distances involved in making home visits make it impracticable for a GP performer returning from sickness leave to assume responsibility for the same number of patients for which he previously had responsibility.